How to use a digital whiteboard in product management

 Communicate any pricing updates to customer success or sales.

-9. Analyze: Reflect together
+Analyze: Reflect together with whiteboard templates

 Post-launch, allow yourself a moment to celebrate and reflect on all you have accomplished.
-Bring your product team together on a whiteboard one more time to share feedback for the future.
+Bring your product team together on a digital whiteboard one more time to share feedback for the future.

 Hold a retrospective session.